TSX: LUC) (BSE: LUC) (Nasdaq Stockholm: LUC)

 The presentation slideshow will also be available in PDF format for download from the Lucara website ( Link to presentation ).

-A replay of the conference call will be available two hours after the completion of the call until August 18, 2022 .
+A replay of the telephone conference will be available two hours after the completion of the call until November 10, 2022 .